fanfan42/ansible-role-lsw/files/documentation/GVT-g.md

 The **config** stage configures Libvirt and scripts dedicated to the VM when starting or shutdown.
 Consider using the **config** tag everytime you just want to reset VM configuration alonside with the **create** tag.

 At last, the **create** stage creates the Looking Glass VM.
-If you make changes on this VM on virt-manager and run again the playbook with **create** tag, all user added configurations will be reset.
+If you make changes on this VM on virt-manager and run again the playbook with **create** tag, all user added configurations will be removed.

 By opening virt-manager, you can see the VM created, start it.
 For seeing the Windows VM on screen, check the [VARIABLES](VARIABLES.md) file and pick the best looking glass command for your need.
 You will find multiple examples on the **lsw_config_usb_mouse** variable.
 Example: `looking-glass-client -m 97 -F win:size=1920x1080 input:rawMouse input:GrabKeyboardOnFocus input:autoCapture`.